One Key To Motivating & Inspiring Your Team: Appreciation

 Make it a Habit

-Taking a few minutes to communicate to your team members specifically what you appreciate about their contributions can have far-reaching impact.
+Taking a few minutes to communicate to your team members specifically what you appreciate about their contributions can have a far-reaching impact.
 Try to build it into your weekly habit, perhaps by spending the last hour of your week writing a personal thank-you note or just jotting down what you appreciated about people from the week.
-You could consider starting your team meetings with brief acknowledgements of team members.
+You could consider starting your team meetings with brief acknowledgments of team members.

-Build in a habit of focusing on and finding the good.
+Build a habit of focusing on and finding the good.
 Express your appreciation in a way that feels authentic to you.
 You’ll quickly discover that finding and communicating the good is good for everyone.

 Previously published in Thrive Global